 With offices in Louisiana, southern Mississippi, Alabama and Arkansas, Morris Bart is one of the largest personal injury firms in the United States.

 The attorneys at Morris Bart are leaders in the realm of personal injury law, both in New Orleans and all across the Gulf South.
 Our experienced team of personal injury lawyers has helped thousands of people get the financial compensation they deserved.

-Motor vehicle accidents constitute the majority of cases, he said, but the firm also handles mass tort class actions such as the Fen-Phen case and a more recent one arising from the Gulf of Mexico oil spill.
+The attorneys at Morris Bart LLC have experience in a wide variety of personal injury cases, including automobile accidents, medical malpractice, and workers compensation.
+While motor vehicle accidents constitute the majority of our cases, our firm also handles mass tort class actions such as drug recalls and the class action arising from the Gulf of Mexico oil spill.